Skip to main content

 Installation

 The LiquiSonic® immersion sensors can be easily installed in the pipelines after absorption or sulfuric acid production or blending.
-The LiquiSonic® Controller 30 can be connected to up to 4 sensors.
+The LiquiSonic® Controller 30 can be connected with up to 4 sensors.
 This makes it possible to monitor several measuring points simultaneously.

 Temperature range: 20 - 90 °C